Scholarships

 The University of Cincinnati Doctor of Physical Therapy program has a variety of scholarship opportunities.

-Established in 2015 by Harold M. Thomas in honor of Beth Bextermueller, retired clinical coordinator.
-Provides assistance for scholarships, stipend, and/or clinical experience support (including travel for professional or clinical experience) for candidates of the Doctoral Physical Therapy program, and/or students in the undergraduate Health Sciences program in the College of Allied Health Sciences.
-Students who have applied and been accepted into these programs will be notified if they are a recipient of this scholarship.
+Established in 2015 by Harold M. Thomas in honor of Beth Bextermueller, retired program coordinator.
+Provides assistance for scholarships, stipend, and/or clinical experience support (including travel for professional or clinical experience) for Rehabilitation Science students, candidates of the Doctoral Physical Therapy program, and/or Health Sciences students in the College AHS.

-Established July 2017 by Cathy A. Guenthner, owner of Guenthner Physical Therapy.
+Established in 2017 by Dr. Cathy Guenthner, a long time supporter of UC PT students and faculty.
 Provides tuition assistance for a student(s) enrolled or accepted into the Doctor of Physical Therapy (DPT) program.
-Recipient(s) must have a diverse background, based upon factors including, but not limited to, socio-economic status (family income, wealth, etc.), parental education, cultural awareness, and history of overcoming adversity.
-If there are no eligible students, the scholarship would be open to students enrolled in the Bachelor of Science in Health Sciences program.
-Students who have applied and been accepted into these programs will be notified if they are a recipient of this scholarship
+If there are no eligible students, the scholarship would be open to students enrolled in the Bachelor of Science in Health Services Program.

 Graduate assistants (GAs) are, first and foremost, graduate students pursuing an education.
 The opportunity to work closely with faculty members and undergraduate students in teaching, research, or administrative environments is an integral part of that education.